CMSgov/bluebutton-site-static/_pages/developers.md

 ## Developer Guidelines

-Below are guidelines you should follow to be successful in your Blue Button API integration.
+Below are guidelines you should follow to be successful in your Blue Button 2.0 API integration.

 **Your Privacy Policy**

-You will be asked to provide a URL to your privacy policy and terms and conditions when registering your app in the Blue Button Developer Portal.
+You will be asked to provide a URL to your privacy policy and terms and conditions when registering your app in the Blue Button 2.0 API Developer Portal.
 These links should be easy to access and understand by a beneficiary using your app.
 Consider using the [Model Privacy Notice](https://www.healthit.gov/policy-researchers-implementers/model-privacy-notice-mpn).

 **Rate Limiting and Data Refresh**